NOPLAB/NOPLAB/README.md

 ## What does the NOP do?

+- Robot
-- Vulkan API
+- Unity
 - 3D Printer
-- Unity
-- Robot
 - Operating System

 etc...